Usha-05/Fakestoreshop/README.md

 ---

-**Note**: This project uses a public TMDB API key.
-For production use, consider implementing environment variables for API keys.
+**Note**: This project uses the public Fake Store API.
+No API key is required for this API.